specious/facebook-cli/README.md

     links      - Some useful URLs
     login      - Log into Facebook and receive an access token logout     - Deauthorize your access token
-    me         - Show your name and profile ID pastevents - List your past events
+    me         - Show your profile information
+    pastevents - List your past events
     photos     - List photos you have uploaded photosof   - List photos you are tagged in